tezball/forever-home/docs/user-stories/rescue-organization.md

 ### Working with Vets

-After accepting a pet:
+**Approving Vets:**
+1. Vet completes their profile and requests verification from a rescue
+2. Rescue reviews vet credentials (clinic name, license number)
+3. Rescue approves or declines the vet
+4. Approved vets can now verify pets for this rescue organization

+**Pet Verification Flow:**
-1. Foster takes pet to any verified vet
+1. Foster takes pet to any vet approved by this rescue
 2. Vet looks up pet by microchip number
 3. Vet verifies health requirements and signs off
 4. Pet automatically becomes `Available`